nadav96/rocketsam/readme.md

 ## Advantages of Rocketsam
 * Template per function instead of gigantic template file (the CLI will append to the app skeleton each of the functions template)
 * Caching per function, this CLI will upload only functions that their build output has changed (using hash validation).
-* The build command support python dependencies (it will be installed using docker and cached in the build folder).
+* The build command support python/node dependencies (it will be installed using docker and cached in the build folder).
 * Seamless deployment of the microservice using Cloud Formation.
 * Easy access to API url's and logs of each function using **logs** and **outputs** commands.
 * Running a local version of the server using SAM local.